Organon & Co.: History

 In November 2021, the business announced it would acquire Forendo Pharma and its lead compound, a potentially first-in-class oral 17β-hydroxysteroid dehydrogenase type 1 inhibitor.

 Products

-Products include: Esmirtazapine, Remeron, Remeron SolTab, Sustanon, Deca-Durabolin, Pregnyl, Implanon, NuvaRing, Marvelon, Desolett and a variety of other contraceptive products.
+Their products are divided into three main categories: women's health (27% of revenue), biosimilars (8% of revenue), and established brands (64% of revenue).
+Women's health products are mainly contraceptives such as Nexplanon, a three-year reversible contraceptive implant, and fertility drugs such as Puregon, a follicle-stimulating hormone drug.
+Biosimilars provide treatment for oncology and immunology at potentially lower cost than other FDA approved treatments.
+Organon makes the biosimilar Hadlima which it compares to Humira.
+Their established brands are heavily reliant on sales outside the United States of drugs with generic competition.
+The cardiovascular products such as Vytorin make a combined 24% of the company revenue.
+Revenue figures stated with 2022 figures.

 Research compounds

 During its period of independent operation, Organon developed a large number of compounds which were never adopted for medical use, but continue to be used for a variety of scientific research.
 Notable compounds include: